Building and Styling UI Components Using Tailwind CSS

 Step 2: Create the form container:

 Inside the <body> tag, create a <div> element to serve as the container for the form.
-Use the container class to centre the form on the page.
-Also, add a utility class in the body tag for the background colour.
+Use the container class to center the form on the page.
+Also, add a utility class in the body tag for the background color.

 <body class="bg-gray-500">